oliverbutler/graph-notes/README.md

 # What is Xeo? 🚀

-Xeo is an offline-capable Notion, Obsidian, and Trello alternative with a key focus on productivity, openness, and security.
-Xeo is self-hosted and all components are transparent and community driven.
+Xeo (_zee-oh_) is an offline-first Notion, Obsidian, and Trello alternative with a key focus on productivity, security, and privacy.
+Xeo consists of individual components rather than one cloud based platform so you can customize it to your specific needs.

+Xeo turns the standard client-server model on it's head and allows you, from your Xeo Electron client, to optionally connect to different services, such as our cloud server, or your own self-hosted server, to allow for: sharing, syncing, and backing up of your notes and data.

 ## Features

 - 📝 Notion-like Rich Text Editor
+- 🌍 Fully Offline Desktop Client
+- 🔌 Plug and Play Server Integration
+- 🏡 Self-Hostable and Private
 - 🚧 WIP Database Features

-- 🌍 Offline-first support
+## 🌍 Offline First

+When you're offline, your 🧠 doesn't stop - why should your note taking?
+Rather than having a reliance upon a central server for all of your notes we make the server optional.

+## 🚀 Getting Started

+Currently this is a WIP, either build the develop branch or hang on a bit longer for V0.1.

+## 📡 Optional Server [wip 🚧]

-- 🥇 Self-hostable and private
+- Backup and Sync notes between clients
+- Self-Hostable or subscribe as a SaaS
+- Share notes
-- ❤️ Community-driven and free
+- Public API for your documents and data

-## Live Demo

-🚧 Work in Progress 🚧

-## The Server and DB

-Express Server

-## Client

-Next.js Client

 ## Contributions